StevenBerdak/ConsoleRunner/README.md

 # S-Console
 A simple to use java based console.
-Simply add it to your project and call `Console.start()`.
+Simply add it to your project.

+Start listening for user input: `Console.start()`

 ```